Performance and systematic uncertainties of CTA-North in conditions of reduced atmospheric transmission

 \subsection{Angular resolution}

-The assessment of direction reconstruction is obtained by calculating the angular resolution.
-The angular resolution is a measure of the precision to which the direction of the source can be determined and it is determined by the $\theta$ distribution.
-This parameter specifies the angular distance between the reconstructed and the real source direction.
-The angular resolution represents the angle within which 68\% of reconstructed gamma-ray events fall, relative to their true direction.
+The angular resolution is a measure of the accuracy with which the direction of the source can be determined, and it is obtained from the distribution of the parameter $\theta$.
+This parameter indicates the angular distance between the reconstructed and the real source direction.
+The angular resolution represents the angle at which 68\% of the reconstructed gamma-ray events in the given energy bin fall relative to their true direction.

-The effect of clouds on the energy resolution in 4 LSTs configuration (figure \ref{fig:subfigsLSTsAnRes}) is below 10\% in the whole energy range.
-In the presence of clouds at 3 km a.g.l., the angular resolution varies, depending on the transmission, from 0.18-0.21 deg at the energy of $\approx 40$ GeV to 0.05 deg at the energy of 2.5 TeV.
+The impact of clouds on the angular resolution of 4 LSTs (figure \ref{fig:subfigsLSTsAnRes}) is rather small over the whole energy range, as the angular resolution is worse by only 10\% or less compared to the case where no clouds are present.
+For example, in the presence of clouds at 3 km a.g.l., the angular resolution varies from 0.18-0.21 degrees at an energy of $\approx 40$ GeV to 0.05 degrees at an energy of 2.5 TeV, depending on the transmission.

-In the case of 15 MSTs, the angular resolution improves with energy and reaches a plateau at energies above 2.5 TeV (figure \ref{fig:subfigsMSTsAnRes}), and, in general, the contribution of clouds at these energies is negligible (below 10\%).
-At low energies, the energy resolution is worsened up to 30\% ($T\leq 0.75$), but the differences weaken with increasing altitude and transmission.
-In the presence of transparent clouds ($T\geq 0.90$), the differences are $\leq 5\%$.
-In the case of clouds at 3 km a.g.l., the angular resolution varies from $\approx$ 0.14 deg to 0.11 deg at the energy of $\approx 150$ GeV to 0.04 deg at the energy of 25 TeV, depending on the transmission.
+In the case of 15 MSTs, the angular resolution improves with energy, reaching a plateau above 2.5 TeV (figure \ref{fig:subfigsMSTsAnRes}), and in general the cloud contribution is negligible at these energies ($\lesssim$ 10\%).
+At lower energies, the angular resolution is worsened by up to 30\% ($T\leq 0.75$) compared to the clear atmosphere, although the effects become weaker with increasing altitude and transmission.
+For more transparent clouds ($T\geq 0.90$), the angular resolution is $\leq 5\%$ worse.
+For clouds at 3 km altitude, the angular resolution varies with transmission from $\approx$ 0.14 deg to 0.11 deg at an energy of $\approx 150$ GeV to 0.04 deg at an energy of 25 TeV.